gitkraken/gitkraken-client-docs/gitkraken-client/current.md

 ### New Tab view updates

 Many thanks to our users for submitting feedback!
-With this release, we’ve moved the Favorites and Recent Repos list towards the top of the New Tab view.
+With this release, we’ve moved the `Favorites` and `Recent Repos` list towards the top of the <kbd>New Tab</kbd> view.

 <img src="/wp-content/uploads/new-tab-view-updates.png" class="img-responsive center img-bordered">